YongliHe23/SequenceExamples-GE/pge2/README.md

 You can see how this is done in the examples included in this repository.
 See also the Pulseq on GE v1 (tv6) manual.

-When creating a segment, **the interpreter inserts a 116us dead time (gap) at the end of each segment**.
-Please account for this when creating your .seq file.
+When assigning TRID labels, **follow these rules**:
+1. Add a TRID label to the first block in a segment.
+   If a segment is repeated later in the sequence, you should generally re-use the same TRID;
+   see further comments below.
+2. Each segment must contain at least two blocks.

-At present, **each segment must contain at least one gradient event**.
+3. Each segment must contain at least one gradient event.
    Otherwise, the gradient heating check done by the pge2 interpreter may fail.
-To disable the gradient heating check, set the CV `disableGradientCheck` to 1 on the console (user CVs screen).

-Each segment takes up waveform memory in hardware, so it is generally good practice to divide your sequence into as few segments as possible, each being as short as possible.
+4. Gradient waveforms must ramp to zero at the beginning and end of a segment.

-Dynamic sequence changes that **do not** require a separate segment (TRID) to be assigned:
+Dynamic sequence changes that **do not** require a separate segment (TRID) to be assigned when a segment is repeated:
 * gradient/RF amplitude scaling
 * RF/receive phase
 * duration of a pure delay block (block containing only a delay event)